Lalasa1234/CyberbullyingDetection/README.md

 *- Remove the duplicates*

-*- Analyze the length of each sequence, this is going to be useful while padding or truncating during tokenization*
+*- Analyze the length of each sequence; this is going to be useful while padding or truncating during tokenization*
 ___

 **Defining the Transformer Dataset**